 Welcome to the South Carolina Commission on Higher Education's resource page for high school counselors!
 Our goal is to enhance college access by providing resources to support our counselors as they help students on their higher education journey.
 As a partner for counselors across the state, the CHE Office of Student Affairs is committed to supporting your efforts in shaping the academic and personal growth of students as they pursue their higher education dreams.

-CHE FAFSA First Challenge
+CHE FAFSA First Challenge Results Announced

 The CHE is excited to facilitate this friendly statewide competition to encourage schools to support completion of the FAFSA, opening the door to grants, scholarships, and other financial aid opportunities.

-The goals of the competition are to Increase the number of South Carolina seniors completing the FAFSA and celebrate schools that go above and beyond in supporting college and career readiness.
+The goals of the competition are to increase the number of South Carolina seniors completing the FAFSA and celebrate schools that go above and beyond in supporting college and career readiness.
 Schools will be recognized in the following areas:

 - SC CAN GO College Access Events and Campaigns